The Hardest Effect I Ever Pulled Off

 Huber: The rotation is Harry really rotating, but the translation is not him — it’s the camera doing it instead.
 All of that has to be programmed and it has to be calculated.
 On top of everything, we had to shoot it half-speed, and then speed it up in post.
 It’s complicated, but it just looks like a guy being carried up the stairs, and that’s what it should be.

-Stephanie Ceretti, visual effects supervisor: Doctor Strange was complicated because the world was magical, and everybody had an opinion on how it should look, and you try to accommodate everything, you try to find the best way to make it work, and because it’s not based on reality, it’s really hard to actually land on something that everybody’s happy with.
+Stephane Ceretti, visual effects supervisor: Doctor Strange was complicated because the world was magical, and everybody had an opinion on how it should look, and you try to accommodate everything, you try to find the best way to make it work, and because it’s not based on reality, it’s really hard to actually land on something that everybody’s happy with.
 It’s so different from what they were doing before, so it’s a lot of discussions.
 But they’re all worth it.
 One of the most challenging sequences was the Magical Mystery Tour, which is the moment at the beginning of the film when the Ancient One is pushing Strange out of his body, and he flies across all these dimensions.
 It was very difficult from a conceptual point of view, because it was an open thing.
 We knew what we wanted to tell, in terms of what was written on the page, that the Ancient One was explaining to Strange that there’s so much more to the world than he knows, but apart from that … People had opinions about how long it should be, what we should show, you go through every single beat and you go through a lot of image references and ideas and suggestions from everyone, because everyone’s going to chime in, and then at the end you just need to get it done.

 It wasn’t very detailed initially on the page, it was mostly kind of a voice-over scene with, you could hear the Ancient One talking to him, and so that was what was on the page, and there was some very ambiguous descriptions of the world he would be visiting.
 We knew that we wanted it to go through the quantum realm and introduce a dark dimension that we’d see later in the film, and these were the main beats, but in terms of what it is and how it looked and what was really happening to him, it wasn’t so much in the script.
 But that’s when we start just diving into it and getting ideas up and looking at inspiration a little bit everywhere, in photography, in painting, in sculpture, some scientific experiments, some microscopic photography, quantum whatever.
 We just kept looking everywhere.
 It was a very complex shoot, because we had to put Benedict in what we call a motion base to film it, and we had to invent the motion base to do what we wanted it to do, to make him spin around and fly in all these dimensions.
 It was very difficult on a conceptual level, and it was very difficult on a technical level, because we had to have the stunt and special-effects guys involved, and we had to have the DP involved in the lighting of it all and we had to have motion-control cameras, and then finishing it and making a sequence that made sense for the film was very difficult as well.
 Every step of the way, there was a challenge.
 We started so early in the process, and we finished it last minute, so it took us two years, pretty much, to do.